 History

-The castle was built in the first half of the fourteenth century or at the end of the thirteenth century on the initiative of the archbishop’s vassal, Christian von Rosen.
-Often, the year 1272 is given as the construction date.
-In the following centuries the power over the stronghold was performed by subsequent members of the von Rosen family.
-In 1480, the castle had to still have a considerable military value, because it resisted the Teutonic Order army.
-Even after the destructive Livonian War of the second half of the sixteenth century, the castle was inhabited and retained its military significance.
-The end of the stronghold came in 1601 during the Polish-Swedish war.
+Hochrosen Castle was built in the first half of the 14th century or at the end of the 13th century, probably on the initiative of the archbishop’s vassal Christian von Rosen.
+In the following centuries, the stronghold was ruled by successive members of the von Rosen family.
+In 1480, the castle must have still had considerable military value, because it resisted the Teutonic Knights’ troops.
+Even after the devastating Livonian War in the second half of the 16th century, it was inhabited and retained its military significance.
+The end of the castle came in 1601 during the Polish-Swedish war.

 Architecture